stamen/maptcha-v2/README.md

 for presentation in an iFrame, with Historypin framing around it to provide context.

-Map Tile For Use In Historypin
+Map Tile for Use in Historypin
 ------------------------------

 Georectified map data is available in the form of web mercator map tiles,